 Berlin-based, senior service and experience designer.
 Through service design methods and systems approach, I help organizations understand their customers and improve internal operational efficiency.
 Apart from that, I coach individuals on design methods and thinking.

 My background is in interface design, software development, and project management.
 My career started around 1992 when I designed and developed an organizer software application that ran on MS-DOS.
 In the years that followed, I explored multiple fields, from visual design to managing projects to service design.
 Today, I work at Contentful where I focus on end-to-end customer experience, facilitate collaboration, nurture cross-departmental alignment and coach designers and non-designers.
 Prior to joining Contentful, I ran a service design consultancy together with my wife, where we delivered projects for worldwide clients.

-As a design generalist, I feel comfortable designing products, services, processes and even organizations.
-My spheres of focus are strategic design, design synthesis, structured ideation in groups, and finally coaching and mentoring teams and individuals.
-While I used to base most of my work on human-centered design framework, now I think beyond it and follow multiple design practices.
-My interests span speculative and critical design, phenomenology, embodied cognition, systems thinking, and more.
+As a design pluralist, I feel comfortable working between and across boundaries, categories, and fields.
+While I used to base most of my work on user-centered design framework, now I think beyond it and follow multiple design practices.
+My interests span HCD, speculative design, phenomenology, systems thinking, and more.
 I am experienced in strategy, research, design synthesis, group ideation, coaching, mentoring, as well as building, growing and nurturing design capabilities inside organizations.

 The best way to get in touch: